ironbunny-ib/OverTimeGithub/product/Klutes.md

     - **Example Execution:** ask how they feel now, coax to create what they want youngsters to understand

 **Smething that can be made a tactic**<br>
-Find writers who have written atleast on book, engage them so as to turn their books to a klute chain.
+Find writers who have written atleast one book, engage them so as to turn their books to a klute chain.
 Find ways

 ## Platform